Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/aws-cloud-practitioner-essentials.md

   - Open source platform
   - More complex
   - More control and flexibility
-- `Amazon Elastic Container Registry (ECR)` - is where you can store, manage, and deploy container images.
+- `Amazon Elastic Container Registry (ECR)` - Where you can store, manage, and deploy container images.
 It supports container images that follow the Open Container Initiative (OCI) standards.
   - Fully managed Docker registry
   - Stores container images
 - `AWS Fargate` - a serverless compute engine for containers.
 It works with both Amazon ECS and Amazon EKS.